2026-05-22

 Show cache information (path, age, installed languages and the number of pages).

-Render the specified markdown file.
+Render the specified tldr page.

 Interactively delete contents of the cache directory.

-The tldr.sha256sums file is always removed to force a redownload of all page archives during the next update.
-You can also choose to delete already downloaded languages.
+redownload of all page archives during the next update.
+You can also

 Print the default config to standard output.